 Another very tall snowman, with a snow top hat, was built in the village green in front of the old school house.
 A snow fort was also built in the green.

-While I was out and about, I also couldn't help but notice the gorgeous village doorways, made even more sharper, crisper, and stunning surrounded by sparkling white snow.
+While I was out, I couldn't help but notice the gorgeous village doorways, made even more sharp and crisp surrounded by sparkling white snow.

 One of the doors of a historic village home.